rigljs/rigl/README.md

 <br>

 Starting with version **2.1.0**, Rigl has added support for Server Side Rendering Node.js, making it a complete framework for building Web applications.
 For users, the content is still displayed in the [Shadow DOM](https://javascript.info/shadow-dom), and for search bots it is served as *HTML* cleared of garbage nodes.

 Garbage nodes for search engines include comments, empty text nodes, *TEMPLATE* tags without the ***name*** attribute, styles and component scripts.
 Component tags *SLOT* are returned as *DIV* tags for search engine robots.

-> You can download the finished assembly using the [ssr](https://github.com/rigljs/rigl/tree/main/ssr) link
+You can download the finished assembly using the [ssr](https://github.com/rigljs/rigl/tree/main/ssr) link.

 To render Web Components, the **render()** utility method is used.
 This is a method of the global Rigl object: